wingunder/redis-plus-plus-modules/README.md

 ## TODO

+  - Finish the RedisJSON implementation
   - Add a directory with some examples
   - Add doxygen output
   - Install procedure and at least a Debian package
-  - Add APIs for: RedisJSON, RediSearch, RedisTimeSeries, RedisGraph, RedisAI and RedisGears
+  - Add APIs for: RediSearch, RedisTimeSeries, RedisGraph, RedisAI and RedisGears
   - Add the hackathlon video